 Louisiana Residents: If you received your immunizations in the state of Louisiana, then your records will be automatically uploaded to Loyola’s Public Health Portal from the Louisiana Department of Health.

 Louisiana law (R.S.
 17:170 - Schools of Higher Learning) requires proof of dates of immunization against measles, mumps, rubella, and tetanus-diphtheria for all first-time Loyola students born on or after January 1, 1957, and for reentering students (born on or after January 1, 1957) who have been out of school for one semester or longer.
 The following guidelines are presented for the purpose of meeting the established recommendations for control of vaccine-preventable diseases, as recommended by the American Academy of Pediatrics (AAP), the Advisory Committee on Immunization Practices to the United States Public Health Service (ACIP), and the American College Health Association (ACHA).
 In addition, current Louisiana legislation now mandates Quadrivalent Meningococcal A,C,Y,W-135 vaccination for persons being admitted to a postsecondary education institution.

-- Download the Loyola Immunization Compliance Form for your health provider to complete and sign.
+- Download the Loyola Immunization Compliance Form (linked at the top of the page) for your health provider to complete and sign.

 - Scan the completed form to upload.
 NOTE: Your files can be no larger than 4 MB.
 (Scan in black and white or at a setting of 150 DPI to achieve a smaller file.)

 Log on to the Public Health Portal by using your Loyola Microsoft account credentials.
 These are the same credentials that you use to get into Microsoft, Loyno secure WiFi, Medicat, Papercut (printing on campus), LORA Self-Service, and vlab.loyno.edu.
 If you have never accessed your Microsoft account, we highly recommend that you do this first by logging into office.com.